2015 Duck Commander 500: Entry list

-The entry list for the Duck Commander 500 was released on Friday, April 2, 2015 at 11:38 a.m.
-Eastern time.
-Forty-six cars were entered for the race.
-Ryan Blaney in the No. 21 Wood Brothers Racing Ford and Michael McDowell were the two new entries that were not entered for the previous race at Martinsville.
-Brian Scott returned to the seat of the No. 33 Hillman-Circle Sport LLC Chevrolet.
-Travis Kvapil was entered to drive the No. 39 Chevrolet for Hillman-Circle Sport LLC, but the team withdrew from the race on Thursday, April 9.

 Practice

 First practice

 Martin Truex Jr. was the fastest in the first practice session with a time of 28.258 and a speed of 191.096 mph.

 Final practice

 Kasey Kahne was the fastest in the final practice session with a time of 28.276 and a speed of 190.975 mph.

 Qualifying

 Kurt Busch won the pole with a time of 27.857 and a speed of 193.847 mph.
 After winning the pole, Busch thanked his entire team for the good result, stating that "everyone chipped in".
 Busch also stated that his second pole of the 2015 season felt good, and that he was looking "to dial it in and get that long-run speed out of the car".
 Championship leader and team-mate Kevin Harvick joined Busch on the front row, having been out-qualified by 0.018 seconds.
 Harvick felt that his team "stuck to our plan" and that "everything worked out good".
 In third place was Team Penske's Brad Keselowski, who stated that he was "being first in class", behind the cars of Busch and Harvick in the grid order.
 He also stated that "it never helps to have extra runs on the tires, but we made the most of it".

 Keselowski's Penske team-mate Joey Logano qualified sixth, believing that his car was more suited to the race and that he "kind of finished as expected for qualifying".
 Logano also mentioned that his crew chief Todd Gordon had told him that he won from 10th last year, so that he was "improving".
 Dale Earnhardt Jr. failed to make it out of the first part of the qualifying session, and like Logano, he felt that his car would perform better in the race than in qualifying.
 In order to improve the car, Earnhardt stated that he and his team "will have to go home and work on it".
 With 45 entrants, Jeb Burton and Brendan Gaughan both failed to qualify.